gmanuel89/Spectral-Typer/README.md

 * **Correlation**: it displays the value of the Pearson's or Spearman's rho (correlation coefficient) between the signal intensities of the sample and the signal intensities of the reference
 * **p-value**: The p-value of the computed correlation
 * **ns**: Number of signals onto which the correlation is computed
-* **IntMtch**: it displays the percentage of the common sample-reference signals that have matching intensity, in terms of percent difference under a certain set threshold (|sample intensity - reference intensity| / reference intensity x 100)
+* **IntMtch**: it displays the percentage of the common sample-reference signals that have matching intensity, in terms of percent difference under a certain set threshold
-* **SI (Similarity Index)**: it displays the similarity index score, calculated as the sum of the product between the sample signal intensity and the reference signal intensity divided by the square root of the sum of the sample signal intensity squared and the reference signal intensity squared (Monigatti F, Berndt P. "Algorithm for accurate similarity measurements of peptide mass fingerprints and its application".
-J Am Soc Mass Spectrom.
-2005 Jan;16(1):13-21.)
+* **SI (Similarity Index)**: it displays the similarity index score

 The spectra files are placed in a folder with the same name as the peaklist file, with two subfolders, one for the "Reference" and one for the "Samples": if "MSD" is selected as the file format, one MSD file for each spectrum is generated, with the peaks embedded in the same file; if "TXT" is selected as the file format, two TXT files are generated, one for the spectrum and one for the peaks.